-The Raising Peace Festival is entirely free, but we would welcome your support.
-Your donation will be shared between Raising Peace to help us run future events, and support for the Afghanistan crisis.
+The Raising Peace Festival was entirely free, but we would welcome your support to help us plan future events.
+Your donation will be shared between Raising Peace and support for the Afghanistan crisis.

 At least 50% of donations received from the 1st September 2021 will be donated to Afghanistan.

 Thank you for coming to the festival.
 We hope that you enjoyed it as much as we enjoyed bringing it to you.
 You can watch videos of all the festival events here.

 About Raising Peace

 You’re invited to join ‘Raising Peace’ a festival of over 30 organisations devoted to the importance of PEACE.